Mic1/myspace-clone/README.md

 # A Tom MySpace clone coded in next/react/css modules/scss

-The github link is behind the MySpace navbar brand
+The github link is behind the MySpace NavBar Brand "MySpace"

 There is still work to be done on the Navbar
 : centering links,
-: fixing the scrolling off screen when this many links conflict with the smallerscreen sizes before the "hamburger" drop-down kicks in.
+: fixing the scrolling off screen when this many links conflict with the smaller screen sizes before the "hamburger" drop-down kicks in.
 Maybe double bank the nav for this situation?

 # Installation: